Greenhouse ATS Pricing 2026: What You'll Actually Pay

 Enterprise (1,000+ employees)$40,000 – $70,000+

-Mid-market companies spending $20,000 to $40,000 annually are typically on the Plus tier.
-Enterprise contracts on the Pro tier regularly exceed $70,000 per year once headcount, add-ons, and the complexity of integrations into Workday or SAP are factored in.
+Mid-market companies spending $20,000 to $40,000 annually are typically on the Advanced tier.
+Enterprise contracts on the Expert tier regularly exceed $70,000 per year once headcount, add-ons, and the complexity of integrations into Workday or SAP are factored in.

 The Hidden Costs Greenhouse Does Not Lead With